Social Comparison without Explicit Inference of Others' Reward Values: A Constructive Approach Using a Probabilistic Generative Model: Discussion

 \subsection{Future Directions}

+Our findings suggest three directions for advancing social comparison research: first, we can extend our analyses using more diverse models and datasets to assess whether our ECM excellence results generalize to different settings.
+Regarding modeling, our mMLDA design, which focuses on learning the co-occurrence of information at each layer, is not the only option; for example, we can also posit that situation awareness is driven by visual stimuli.
+In the future, contrasting our models with such a different hypothesis could yield deeper insights into social comparison.
+In terms of datasets, those with a feedback loop can produce distinct tendencies in social comparison, which reinforcement learning might capture better and could reveal a different nature of social comparison.

-Our findings suggest two directions for advancing social comparison research: neural analysis and human experiments.
-First, correlating model components with local field potential recordings from the monkeys' brains during the experiments by Noritake et al.~\cite{Noritake2018-hm} could provide neurological validation of our computational findings.
+Second, correlating model components with local field potential recordings from the monkeys' brains during the experiments by Noritake et al.~\cite{Noritake2018-hm} could provide neurological validation of our computational findings.
 Identifying neural signatures corresponding to the processes represented in our models would strengthen the biological plausibility of our conclusions and offer deeper insights into the neural mechanisms underlying social comparison in primates.

+Finally, a natural extension would be to conduct analogous experiments with human participants to determine whether similar computational mechanisms underlie social comparison across primates.
+Because existing studies of social comparison have not addressed inference about partners' reward value, it is unknown whether humans engage in subjective value inference about their partners.
+Although humans' developed cognitive abilities may enable inference of subjective value, it is also possible that humans possess a direct external-comparison mechanism, as found in monkeys, to maintain computational efficiency.